Finding A Verb In A Sentence

 Emerging Verb Coinages

 The digital age has ushered in a wave of new verbs, many of which are derived from nouns associated with technology and social media.
-Terms like "to google," "to friend," "to tweet," and "to DM" (direct message) have seamlessly integrated into our lexicon, reflecting our increasing reliance on digital communication.
+Terms like "to google," "to friend," "to tweet," and "to DM" (direct message) have smoothly integrated into our lexicon, reflecting our increasing reliance on digital communication.

 These new verb coinages often begin as informal slang but gradually gain acceptance and legitimacy through widespread usage.
 Their emergence highlights the organic nature of language change, driven by the practical needs of communication in a rapidly evolving world.